Upper School Course of Study

 Art

-Art 9: Studio Art /Photography
+Art 9: Studio Art / digital Photography

 Art 10: Studio Art

-Art 10: Art History
+Art History

-1 double period (Required, Sophomores)
+1 period (Required, Sophomores)

-2 double periods (Elective, Juniors and Seniors, by permission of department chair)
+4 periods (Elective, Juniors and Seniors, by permission of department chair)

-2 double periods (Elective, Seniors by permission of department chair)
+4 periods (Elective, Seniors by permission of department chair)

 This year-long course focuses on the development of a personal style.
-Slide lectures and discussions revolve around analyzing work by master photographers and the students' own work.
-The final project involves the making of 11"x 14" enlargements and a portfolio in which to present their work.
+Slide lectures and discussions revolve around analyzing work by master photographers and the students’ own work.
+The final project involves the making of 11” x 14” enlargements and a portfolio in which to present their work.

-Studio Art 11
+Studio Art FOCUS

-2 double periods (Elective, Juniors, by permission of department chair)
+4 periods (Elective, Juniors, by permission of department chair)

-2 double periods (Elective, Seniors by permission of department chair)
+4 periods (Elective, Seniors by permission of department chair)

 Computer Science

-3 periods (Elective: Sophomores, Juniors, and Seniors)
+3 periods (Elective, Freshmen, Sophomores, Juniors, and Seniors.)

-AP Computer Science
+AP Computer Science: JAVA programming

 Music and Performing Arts